 A List Group can include students without the student knowing they belong to the Group.

-Changing the Group type to Archive will remove it from the Home Screen of moderators and members.
+Changing the Group type to Archive will remove it from the Home Screen of moderators and members, deleting it in effect.

 A Study Group is set up by Edsby and automatically enrolls students and teachers in a Group if they are teaching or taking the same course.

 A Professional Development Group enables people to take professional development training.
 Moderators are content creators and facilitators.
 Members are participants.
 Contains a Content Builder.

 Learning Object Repository enables people to share and use files.